Nick Plentovich

 Overview:

-Nick’s specialty lies in the sizing, selection, and design of pressure relief systems.
-He actively contributes to the API 520, 521, 522, and 2000 committees and participates in the API subcommittee on pressure relieving systems.
-Nick is also involved with AIChE’s Design Institute for Emergency Relieving Systems (DIERS) work group and serves as an instructor for the API-U preferred pressure relieving systems course.
+Nick actively contributes to the API Subcommittee on Pressure Relieving Systems (SCPRS), serving on task forces for API 520, 521, 522, and 2000 and participating in the API 581 task force.
+He remains an active member of AIChE’s Design Institute for Emergency Relief Systems (DIERS) work group and serves as an instructor for API-U’s preferred Pressure Relieving Systems course.